cibi29/Weekly-Status-Update/README.md

 ## Week 6
 * Translated News Commentary 11 English corpus to Hindi sentences and plotted a graph of the vocabulary size for the source English corpus vs Translated Hindi sentences - [Graph](https://github.com/cibi29/Weekly-Status-Update/commit/9be4ff9125e2286a7ffca7667ff79d7ff5b42ae9)
+1. The graph does show that the vocabulary size of Hindi does not increase as fast as that for the source english corpus.
+While this difference in vocabulary size keeps on increasing, the rate at which it does so is bound to decrease eventually as the vocabulary for any language saturates after a point.
+* German to English Translation was carried out on Europarl corpus and word2vec run on it.
+1. It compares well with previous results that were obtained on the Patent Corpus and seems to produce very similar results.

 ## Week 5
 * Evaluated the word embeddings using intrinsic tasks based on paper 3 listed below - [Spreadsheet](https://docs.google.com/spreadsheets/d/1M5-BnB-KgTU_q1Ld6e8_NayMAwLYuaveREOSlJKF7g0/edit?usp=sharing)